-Chair of Trustees & North East England representative
+Chair of Trustees and South East England representative

 Noreen Dawes retired from London Metropolitan University in 2014 after twenty one years service.
 She was Head of the Accounting Subject Area within the Business School for over fifteen years and her teaching areas were financial accounting and taxation.